GregDMeyer/dynamite/docs/install.rst

 ==========

 .. note ::
-    dynamite is written for Python 3!
+    dynamite is written for Python 3.6!
 You may need to install that first if you don't already have it.
+Flexibility for other Python 3 versions coming soon.

 Download dynamite
 -----------------